-We first show that ext4-zcj has a little impact on a metadata-light file server workload.
-Next we try to reproduce a result from previous similar works without success.
+We first show that ext4-lazy slightly improves the throughput of a metadata-light file server workload.
+Next we try to reproduce a result from previous work without success.

-To emulate a file server workload, we started with the Fileserver macrobenchmark from Filebench but encountered bugs.
+To emulate a file server workload, we started with the Fileserver macrobenchmark from Filebench but encountered bugs for large configurations.
 The development on Filebench has been recently restarted and the recommended version is still in alpha stage.
 Therefore, we decided to use Postmark [27], with some modifications.